-Regarding cashless payment transactions, the SNB is involved in the area of payments between participants of the Swiss Interbank Clearing (SIC) system.
+Regarding cashless payment transactions, the SNB is involved in the Swiss Interbank Clearing (SIC) payment system.
 The payments are settled in SIC via sight deposit accounts held with the SNB.

 The SNB manages the currency reserves, the most important component of its assets.
 It requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
 The level of the currency reserves is largely dictated by the implementation of monetary policy.

 The SNB contributes to the stability of the financial system.
 It fulfils this mandate by analysing sources of risk to the financial system and identifying areas where action is needed.
 In addition, it helps to create and implement a regulatory framework for the financial sector, and oversees systemically important financial market infrastructures.

 The SNB participates in international monetary cooperation.
 To this end, it works in conjunction with the federal authorities.
 It participates in multilateral institutions, cooperates with the Confederation in providing international monetary assistance, and works on a bilateral level with other central banks and authorities.

 Banker to the Confederation

 The SNB acts as banker to the Confederation.
 It processes payments on behalf of the Confederation, issues money market debt register claims and bonds, handles the custody of securities and carries out foreign exchange transactions.

 The SNB compiles statistical data on banks and financial markets, the balance of payments, direct investment, the international investment position and the Swiss financial accounts.